WangSuhan/Image-denoising/image denoising/README.md

 Install
 -------
-download matlab from https://ww2.mathworks.cn/products/matlab.html, ensure that you have license of it. tools you need:
+Download matlab from https://ww2.mathworks.cn/products/matlab.html, ensure that you have license of it.
+  * toolbox you need: `Image Processing Toolbox`